ScratchContributors/bios/README.md

 # Biographies
 All the biographies (also known as bios) here are sorted alphabetically.

+##### cat-991: Just a bored multilingual high schooler exploring computer science as a hobby.
+Started back in first grade when a teacher introduced me to Scratch.
+Now most of my work is in Javascript; basic web design and web apps.
+Interested in eventually creating a full game, but lacking the creative skills to do so.

 ##### citruus-juic3: Hello!
 I am a young female who enjoys art, and helping others!
 I joined on March 21,2020 and hope that I can be a great contributor to the Scratch Community.
 My scratch account is @citruus-juic3 and I enjoy posting projects that are for everyone to enjoy.
 I am an American who lives with my parents, brother, sister, and grandmother.
 I really hope to get a dog one day. =) On my free time off of Scratch, I like to play games, listen to music, or go out with friends!
 My favorite games are Scrabble, Roblox, and Uno!

 ##### ConfusedBiscuit: Hi!
 I'm @ConfusedBiscuit and I'm a Forum helper!
 That means I assist in answering questions in the forums or just helping out in general!
 Don't let the professionalism in my posts fool you, I'm an average nerdy individual!
 I love anime, orcas, Nintendo games, and of course, the Youtube channel Failboat.
 Have a great day!!